-This course covers the physical, social, and cultural development of human behavior from an anthropological perspective.
+This course is a survey of physical, social, and cultural development and behavior of human beings.

 ART - ART

 ART 100 Art Appreciation

 This course is an introduction to the appreciation of art through an examination of the themes and purposes of art, the exploration of visual arts media and methods, and culturally significant works of art from the past and present.
 The course informs students about the language of art and its relevance in everyday life.